-If authored by us, determine the public interest and the market interest served in removing or retaining it must be made and our position and reasons made clear.
+If subject post was authored by us, a determination as to the public interest and the market interest served in removing or retaining it must be made and our position and reasons made clear.

-The final decision on any of the above scenarios will be made via a concurrence between the Head of Business & Markets and the Managing Editor (or in his/her absence the Head of Research) who then gives a formal approval for the Head of IT to effect same.
+The final decision on any of the above scenarios will be made via a concurrence between the Chief Business & Markets Officer and the Managing Editor (or in his/her absence, the Director of Research); who then gives a formal editorial approval for the Head of IT/COO to govern accordingly.

-In effecting same, the following must take place:· Screenshot taken before removal.
+In effecting above governance requirement, the following must take place: